ciccioska/Udacity-AzureML-Capstone-Project/README.md

+*NOTE:* This file is a template that you can use to create the README for your project.
+The *TODO* comments below will highlight the information you should be sure to include.

 # Udacity Machine Learning Engineer - Capstone project

 This project is the capstone project related to the Azure ML Engineer path, this is the final project.